 Why Michelin Is Finally Coming to Philadelphia (and Boston Too)

-They’re handed out by anonymous critics, hidden behind reservation books and gloved service.
+They’re handed out by anonymous critics, hidden behind fake phone numbers and visiting restaurants from gloved service to food trucks.

-And now…for the first time ever…Philadelphia will shine among them.
+And now…for the first time ever…Philadelphia and Boston will shine among those who around the world proudly display their stars.

 After decades of being overlooked, the Michelin Guide is expanding, adding new cities to its coveted map, including Philly and Boston.
-For food lovers, it feels overdue.
-For chefs, it’s validation.
-For the industry?
-It’s a signal:
+For food lovers who have visited these cities, it feels overdue, for chefs, it’s validation, and for the industry, it’s a signal that Michelin is changing.

 But before we trace where it’s going, we need to start where it began…